Studentsafe - Inbound University Insurance

 - Students studying offshore (outside New Zealand) are not required to purchase insurance.

-- Enrolled students resident in New Zealand and studying NET papers still require insurance.
+- Enrolled students residing in New Zealand and studying NET papers still require insurance.

 I have insurance cover why do I need to buy more?